Sussex County, Delaware: Government

 Unlike Northern Delaware, particularly New Castle County, Sussex County is highly conservative.
 Sussex County has only supported a Democrat for president three times since 1944.
 This was the only county in Delaware that Barack Obama did not carry in either of his presidential bids, despite the presence of Delawarean Joe Biden on the ballot.
 Biden himself lost the county by 11 points in his own successful bid for president in 2020.
-Strangely, while Sussex County rejected the Obama-Biden ticket in 2008, Biden carried it in his simultaneous 2008 Senate run (he carried it in six of his seven successful Senate campaigns), meaning some voters in this county rejected Biden at the top of the ballot while simultaneously supporting him at the bottom of the ballot.
+Nonetheless, while Sussex County rejected the Obama-Biden presidential ticket in 2008, Biden carried it in his simultaneous 2008 Senate run (as he did in six of his seven successful Senate campaigns), meaning some voters in the county rejected Biden as a vice presidential candidate while simultaneously supporting him for Senate.

-The county's Republican bent is no less pronounced at the state level.
-Republicans hold every seat on the county council and every elected county office.
-Republicans also hold all five state senate seats and all but one state house seat within the county.